Ukraine

 Information on transport options from borders and within the EU:

 Important: From June 16, 2022, people fleeing Ukraine to Germany can obtain free tickets in the regions near the border (e.g., the Polish border) for DB trains (Helpukraine-Ticket).
-These tickets may only be used to travel in second class up to your destination.
+These tickets may only be used to travel in second-class up to your destination.
 A maximum of 5 people can travel using each ticket.
 The ticket is valid for 2 days.
-In Berlin and Brandenburg, you can also use it for riding buses and trains for a week.
+In Berlin and Brandenburg, you can also use it to ride buses and trains for a week.
 This regulation remains valid until it is announced revoked.

 You can find more information about travelling by train at bahn.de in Ukrainian, Russian, English and German.